diaoshaoyou/PascalComplier/version2/README.md

 5. Result
-   The result will in version1/test/<file name>  for instance, "arr.pas" results will in version1/test/arr/
+   The result will in version1/test/<file name>  for instance, "arr.pas" result will in version1/test/arr/

 6. Notes
 llvm optimization: codegen_context.hpp, line:420-432